How to get the VAT back on goods you buy in the UK from shops that offer tax-free shopping.

 If you lose your refund form, ask the shop to provide a replacement document.
 If you find the original later, destroy it.

 9. Important things to remember

 You and the shop assistant must fill in and sign the VAT refund form when you buy the goods (see section 5).

-You must be prepared to show the goods, the till receipts and the VAT refund document to a customs officer when you leave the EU, or you will not get a refund (see step 2 in paragraph 7.2 for what to do if you cannot find a customs officer)
+You must be prepared to show the goods, the till receipts and the VAT refund document to a customs officer when you leave the UK or EU, or you will not get a refund (see step 2 in paragraph 7.2 for what to do if you cannot find a customs officer)

 Your refund will probably be reduced by an administration charge (see section 2), make sure you understand how much the charge will be before you buy the goods.

 If you do not export the goods by the deadline, you will not get a refund (see section 6).

 Your refund form must be checked and stamped in the UK or EU, you cannot have this done in the country you’re travelling to (see section 7).

 Your rights and obligations